Juan Ángel Albín

-Juan Ángel Albín Leites (born 17 July 1986) is a Uruguayan footballer who plays as an attacking midfielder or a winger for Uruguayan Segunda División club Rampla Juniors.
+Juan Ángel Albín Leites (born 17 July 1986) is a Uruguayan professional footballer who plays as an attacking midfielder or a winger for Segunda División de Costa Rica club Municipal Grecia.

 After starting out at Nacional, he spent the first part of his career in La Liga and went on acquire Spanish citizenship.
 He amassed league totals of 129 matches and 21 goals over seven seasons in the latter country, representing Getafe and Espanyol in the competition.

-Other than Uruguay and Spain, Albín played professionally in Romania, Mexico and Cyprus.
+Other than Uruguay and Spain, Albín played in Romania, Mexico, Cyprus and Costa Rica.

 Club career

 Nacional

 Born in Salto, Salto Department, Albín started his career at Club Nacional de Football, where he won two Primera División championships.
 His strong performances earned him a transfer to Spanish club Getafe CF in the 2006 summer transfer window.

 Getafe

 Albín featured sparingly in his first season (13 La Liga games), but became first choice the following campaign as the Madrid outskirts team reached the quarter-finals of the UEFA Cup and a mid-table league position.
 After a coaching change brought Míchel to the bench, however, he began appearing less regularly; on 29 November 2008, in a rare start, he scored in a 3–1 home win over Real Madrid.

 On 21 April 2009, also against Real Madrid, Albín was struck in the face by Pepe, in the mêlée which resulted after the Portuguese's aggression on Javier Casquero.
 He continued being used intermittently in 2010–11, netting a last-minute winner at home against Villarreal CF on 11 December 2010 but also being sent off for lifting his shirt, in a second bookable offence.